 A focus on employee experience benefits not just the entire workplace, but in the end, it also benefits the business owner.
 When a team works in a negative environment and has negative employee experiences, they are less motivated, passionate, and productive.

-On the other hand, consistent positive experiences bring the exact opposite effects.
+On the other hand, consistently positive experiences bring the exact opposite effects.
 They bring prosperity and profit to everyone.

 More specifically, some of the top benefits of facilitating positive employee experiences include: